reuterbal/photobooth/INSTALL.md

 To exit the application, use the Esc-key or an external button.

 You can directly startup the photobooth to the idle screen (skipping the welcome screen) by appending the parameter `--run`.

+AUTOSTART:
+vim ~/.config/lxsession/LXDE-pi/autostart
+@lxterminal -e /home/pi/PB/autostart.sh

+in autostart.sh you can enter "sleep 2" for some delay while starting.